hyprcub/hyprcub.github.io/_posts/2021-04-09-writeup-daily-bugle.md

 ## Port 80/tcp

-To get Joomla's version one can read the `README.txt` or use [OWASP Joomscan](https://github.com/OWASP/joomscan) :
+To get Joomla's version we can read the `/README.txt` or use [OWASP Joomscan](https://github.com/OWASP/joomscan) :
 ```bash
 curl $target/README.txt
 ```